 ConnectKC26 is your tournament bus service for the FIFA World Cup 26™, designed to connect fans and residents directly to Kansas City Stadium (Arrowhead), Kansas City International Airport (MCI) and more.
 Whether you’re heading to a match, exploring FIFA Fan Festival™ or discovering all the incredible experiences across our region, ConnectKC26 has your transportation needs covered for the FIFA World Cup 26™ in Kansas City.

 These services complement Kansas City’s existing transportation system to make exploring the city simple and stress-free.
+The community hub, as part of ConnectKC26, also has more information about impacts on city streets around event venues.

 Media